Nikify/posenet-exercise-data-collection/README.md

 # Collect sequential skeletal pose data for exercises
 ## :clapper: Collecting data
-1. Run `/index.html` on a local server or through the p5.js Web Editor: https://editor.p5js.org/Nikify/sketches/yXA5qmePw.
+1. Open `/index.html` on a local server or run it through the p5.js Web Editor: https://editor.p5js.org/Nikify/sketches/yXA5qmePw.
 1. Allow access to webcam.
 1. Verify that PoseNet has successfully loaded (success message will be logged in the terminal).
 1. Enter the label/name of an exercise and press `Collect data`.